adamGhavi/tutorial-3/README.md

 The player is able to jump mid-air.

 ### Better-Jump
 The player is able to adjust their jump-arc by how long the jump button is held down.
 This mechanic gives the player a finer locus of control and a more precise platforming experience.
 One classic example of this mechanic's implementation is the original NES Super Mario Bros.
+Incidentally, there is no actual name for this mechanic.
+"Better-jump" is just what I personally refer to it as, because I originally found the technique from a Unity tutorial calling it such.

 ### Slide
 The player is able to perform a tactical slide which effectively functions as a dash mechanic.